dwachenschwanz/modern_huashan/README.md

 successful response must contain the expected structure and a `MENU` array.
 Data Structure, App Structure, and Portfolio Structure display a retryable error for invalid or failed responses.

+### Table Inputs Are Missing

+Check both `GetDataStructure` and the potential-table-inputs request.
+Included rows on the right must be present in `GetDataStructure.Inputs` with `Type: "TABLE"`.
+Available rows on the left come from `PotentialTableInputs` and are omitted only when their `CellLink` is already included.
+Preview HTML or images are optional and do not control whether an included row is displayed.

 ### Login Works Until the Page Is Refreshed